mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

 Minutes
 -------
-Attendees: Draper, Gigg, Fairbrother, Hahn, Heybrock, Nixon, Peterson, Savici, Vardanyan
+Attendees: Draper, Gigg, Guest, Fairbrother, Hahn, Heybrock, Nixon, Peterson, Savici, Vardanyan

 * Scheduled maintenance was mostly done.
 Exceptions are cppcheck did not get moved to 1.9.2, and not all python2 compatibility was removed yet
 * Separating GUI